General Questions Anchor

 How can I apply?

 Please visit the Reconciliation Fund Application web page for more details on how to apply.
-The second application cycle recently closed on September 5, 2023.
-A new application cycle will open in October 2023.
+The third application cycle is open for applications through January 17, 2025.

 Applications are open to organizations and to individuals proposing new projects.
 You may also sign up to receive updates about the Reconciliation Fund and future applications.